Olgoetz/nodejs-youtube-cli/README.md

 ## Motivation

 On youtube there exist a lot of interesing mixes of songs which I really like, sometimes better than the original one.
 There are plenty of downloader tools available on the internet, but in my opinion they lack of simplicity and user experience.
-Hence I decided to build a lighweight implementation of a youtube downloader.
+Hence I decided to build a lightweight implementation of a youtube downloader.
 I used a cli based approach and for argument parsing I utilized `yargs`.

 ![](./assets/youtube-cli.gif)